Chapter 02: Scatterlings

 “Enough!”
 Ivy said in a voice with odd overtones to it.
 “I have discussed this with you before as has Fern and the Light-Father.
 Be seated, Amos – your time will come soon enough.”

-Amos folded his arms and turned his face away.
-“It seems I have no choice, Light-Father!”
+Amos folded his arms and turned his face away in disgust.
+“Ach!
+It seems I have no choice, Light-Father!”

-“I am sorry that you feel that way, Amos…”
+“I’m sorry that you feel that way, Amos…”

 “Yes, Mother Fern,” she said humbly and lowered her head.
 The torus of wind roaring about them suddenly ceased and the papers fluttered down to the floor.

-“I will protect her as well,” Fria said bravely, clenching her fist to her chest.
+“I’ll protect her as well,” Fria said bravely, clenching her fist to her chest.
 “Just as Bethwin protected me.”